Maseshi/Shioru/documents/README.en.md

 [EN](https://github.com/Maseshi/Shioru/blob/main/documents/README.en.md) | [TH](https://github.com/Maseshi/Shioru/blob/main/documents/README.th.md) | [JA](https://github.com/Maseshi/Shioru/blob/main/documents/README.ja.md)

 Your good server assistant will help make your server look more lively.
-She can do a number of things, where you can view detailed information for the commands by typing `Shelp` or `/help`, You can [invite Shioru to your server from here](https://discord.com/api/oauth2/authorize?client_id=704706906505347183&permissions=8&scope=applications.commands%20bot&redirect_uri=https%3A%2F%2Fshiorus.web.app%2Fthanks-you).
+She can do a number of things, where you can view detailed information for the commands by typing `/help`, You can [invite Shioru to your server from here](https://discord.com/api/oauth2/authorize?client_id=704706906505347183&permissions=8&scope=applications.commands%20bot&redirect_uri=https%3A%2F%2Fshiorus.web.app%2Fthanks-you).

 ## Outstanding features